(not Postmodernism, nor even, mercifully, Post-postmodernism!). But, it

 been based for several years now.
 This work, visually engaging in terms

-of form and color, is an example of the digital technique of Giclee on canvas (white cotton
+of form and color, is an example of the digital technique of Giclee on canvas (white co

 duck).
 Though the 1973 work is much subdued in hue and controlled in